ProvaNuran/AgroMart/README.md

 ## License

-This project is provided as-is.
+This app is provided as-is.